What is Plant Anglican?

-Mary Stallard is the Archdeacon of Bangor and is a priest in the Church in Wales – a bilingual and disestablished sister of the Church of England.
+Mary Stallard is the Assistant Bishop in Bangor in the Church in Wales – a bilingual and disestablished sister province of the Church of England.
 She has worked in parish ministry, in theological education and in selection and formation for ministry.
-She has been a Bishop’s chaplain and was Co-Director of a Centre for Religious Education and Faith Development and a school chaplain at Wales’ only Catholic and Anglican High School in Wrexham.
+She has been a Bishop’s chaplain and was Co-Director of a Centre for Religious Education and Faith Development, a school chaplain at Wales’ only Catholic and Anglican High School in Wrexham and most recently Archdeacon of Bangor.
 Mary also contributes to religious broadcasting in Wales and across the UK with the BBC.